 Netflix can stream to over 200 different device types thanks to its API.

 60% of eBay’s listings are done through their API.

 50% of Salesforce transactions are done through their API.

 Twitter receives over 13 billion API calls daily.

 These companies made considerable investments in their open API strategy and are reaping the rewards.
 But it’s not just the most significant companies in the API game.
 Companies of all sizes are creating APIs.
 As a result, the growth and adoption of APIs have sky-rocketed and doesn’t show any signs of slowing down:

 The growth in companies exposing APIs has been driven by the need to deliver more functionality and faster time-to-market.

 As an example, think about a company launching a new eCommerce site.
-If every single feature were built in-house, it would take a huge amount of time and investment to build all the functionality needed to run an online store.
+If every single feature were built in-house, it would take a tremendous amount of time and investment to build all the functionality needed to run an online store.